tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 for understanding violence.

-I was so taken by the theory that I now own a number of Girard's books, and have read a number of them now.
-His all encompassing mimetic theory is developed throughout all of his work, or more so used and proved, in his own way, to reveal aspects of culture and life.
+I was so taken by the theory that I now own a number of Girard's books, and have read many of them now.
+His all encompassing mimetic theory is developed throughout all of his work in a rich and fascinating manner.
+In each work he explores life and the culture using his theory, showing how it functions.

 His first book, *Deceit, Desire, and the Novel (DDATN)*, which is the subject of this review, takes a look some key novels, and again